xmouyang/xmouyang.github.io/_pages/opening.md

 **The successful candidate of PhD will be provided with a full scholarship** (220,320 HKD annually).
-Excellent candidates can be nominated to apply [Hong Kong PhD Fellowship](https://fytgs.hkust.edu.hk/scholarships/hong-kong-phd-fellowship-scheme) (331,200 HKD annually with extra allowance) starting in Fall 2025.
+Excellent candidates can be nominated to apply [Hong Kong PhD Fellowship](https://fytgs.hkust.edu.hk/scholarships/hong-kong-phd-fellowship-scheme) (331,200 HKD annually with extra allowance, apply before Dec 1).
 For more details, please refer to the [admission page of HKUST CSE](https://cse.hkust.edu.hk/pg/admissions/).

 **Major research topics**:
 - **Embedded AI**: address real-world data and system challenges for advancing AI in mobile/IoT systems.